C4AI/arandu_user_guide/README.md

 print("Hello world")
 ```

 Let's create the ``Dockerfile`` that will make an image from this file.
-The file name should be ` `Dockerfile`` and its contents, in this example, is:
+The file name should be ` `Dockerfile`` and its contents; in this example, it is:

 ```
 FROM nvcr.io/nvidia/pytorch:22.11-py3
-COPY. .
+COPY . .
 ```

 The first line, with the keyword ``FROM``, selects an image to use as a base.
 In our case, we will use the image ``nvcr.io/nvidia/pytorch:22.11-py3``.

 The second line, with the keyword ``COPY``, makes a copy of the files from the current directory into the image.
-In our example, the only copied file is the ``helloworld.py``.
+In our example, the only copied file is ``helloworld.py``.

 Finally, to create the image, we use the command: